top of page

 Red vintage Coca-Cola vending machine with "Drink Coca-Cola in Bottles" and "ICE COLD" text.
 Background features retro signs.

-In 1886, just steps from where the World of Coca-Cola stands today, in Atlanta, Georgia, a local pharmacist named Dr John Stith Pemberton (1831 – 1888) served up something new.
+In 1886, just steps from where the World of Coca-Cola stands today, a local pharmacist named Dr John Stith Pemberton quietly served up something new.

 A sepia-toned portrait of a man, John S Pemberton, founder of Coca-Cola, with a beard, wearing a dark suit and white shirt.
 The background is plain, with an antique feel.